lennartzut/lennartzut/README.md

 ### 👨‍💻: A little bit about Me :

-- I am from the Netherlands.
+- I am originally from the Netherlands.

-- I live in Fürth, Germany.
+- I live in Fürth, Germany since 2015.

 - I speak 🇳🇱 🇬🇧 🇩🇪.